Spirit, Soul & Body Pastor A .W. Weckeman Feb. 1999 (Revised May 2023)

 The importance of understanding the nature & interaction of spirit, soul, and body

-2nd – The relationship and interaction between spirit, soul, and body, is the foundational truth necessary to the understanding of numerous other doctrines.
-The doctrine of the Trinity (explained above), is one example.
+2nd – Also, the relationship and interaction between spirit, soul, and body are the foundational truth essential to the understanding of numerous other doctrines.
+The doctrine of the Trinity, explained in the above analogy of the Temple, is one example.

 Two Contending Natures

 Upon salvation, a “new creature” with Christ’s nature is born within “Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.”
 (2 Cor.
 5:17), yet the “old man” (Adam’s self-centered nature, the flesh) does not die.
 Unfortunately, he remains very much alive…his old ways, appetites, habits, and desires persist; consider, “For the flesh lusteth against the Spirit, and the Spirit against the flesh: and these are contrary the one to the other: so that ye cannot do the things that ye would.”
 (Gal.5:17) Also, see (Rom.7:17-25 & Eph.4:22-24).

 In the life of every believer, the mind is the battlefield on which two diametrical forces contend.
 The struggle between good and evil involves a battle for control of the mind, heart, and will of humanity.

 Therefore, it is crucial to spiritual growth that the believer be able to discern that which stems from the spirit or soul from that which emanates from his flesh.
 That is, to gain the “spiritual understanding” necessary to comprehend the origin of his thoughts, whether they be spiritual or fleshly.
 If not, he will quite naturally mistake the thoughts or emotions of the soul to be the work of the Spirit.

 Spirit, Soul & Body of Man